 First episode to try?
 Mark Hix Chef and Restaurateur.
 Not least because I love his choice of Pineapple Upside Down Cake and her beautiful recreation.
 Many thanks to Anna Maria Tuckett for suggesting this one.

 Listen to this if you’d like to get to know key foodies better.
 They might be simple questions, but the answers tell you a lot.

+This is consistently a great podcast full of fascinating facts.
 Co hosts of the The Gastropod podcast, Cynthia Graber and Nicola Twilley look at food through science and history.
 The presenters go out to discover the food in question then weave the story around it.
 Topics include cranberries; women, food, power and books and even canabalism!

 We’re back for a new season of food science & history with… some high medieval nuns, the world’s most expensive self-tanner, and a secret field in Essex! https://t.co/yJ18cf3DlZ

 First Episode to Try: Saffron – the World’s Most Expensive Spice.
 This includes a large section about the English Saffron company and it appears that nuns in the middle ages might have spent quite a bit of time high.
 Average episode about 45 minutes.